juju/docs/src/en/charms-storage.md

-Title: Using Juju Storage
+Title: Using Juju storage
 TODO:  bug tracking: https://pad.lv/1708212
        bug tracking: https://pad.lv/1709507
        bug tracking: https://pad.lv/1709508

-# Using Juju Storage
+# Using Juju storage

 Certain applications can benefit from advanced storage configurations and if a charm exists for such an application Juju can declare such requirements both